GWS Tutoring Staff

 I am a Ph.D.
 Candidate in the Performing and Media Arts Department.
 My work focuses on feminist performance, specifically women stage directors.
 My dissertation puts interviews I have conducted in conversation with performance history and theory.
 Through this research, I attempt to make visible the important work women directors have contributed to the field.
 As a teacher and tutor, I am interested in developing succinct arguments, using clear and concise language, and adapting to the demands of academic writing.
 In my first-year writing seminars - “Politics, Propaganda, and Performance” and “Sex Acts: American Drama 1950-Present” - I work with students to develop both their critical and creative voice while also focusing on the overall flow and clarity of their work.
 I am excited to work with clients on all aspects of writing including pedagogical statements, job materials, grants, and dissertation chapters.

-PhD Candidate, Linguistics & Former FWS Graduate Instructor
+PhD Candidate, History of Architecture & FWS Graduate Instructor

 PhD Candidate, German Studies & FWS Graduate Instructor